arundada9000/Words/readme.md

-# 💌 Propose Your Crush 💕
+# ClickToLove : 💌 Propose Your Crush 💕

-A fun, romantic, and creative way to propose to your crush — not just by words, but with style and animation!
+A fun, romantic, and creative way to propose to your crush, not just by words, but with style and animation!
 Click on each word, and watch magic happen as they form a beating heart with background music that sets the mood. 💓

 [🎬 Live Demo: https://arundada9000.github.io/Words/](https://arundada9000.github.io/Words/)